jepsen-io/datomic/README.md

 To test a specific consistency model, use (e.g.) `--consistency-model strong-serializable`.

+Select faults to inject with (e.g.) `--nemesis partition,pause`:

+- `partition`: isolates nodes from one another
+- `partition-storage`: isolates nodes from storage
+- `pause`: pauses and resumes processes with SIGSTOP
+- `kill`: kills processes with SIGKILL
+- `clock`: introduces clock errors, including bumping the clock forward or back by millis to hundreds of seconds, and strobing the clock rapidly between two times.
+- `gc`: Requests that a random peer begin a garbage collection of all records older than `new Date()`

+Nemesis actions occur roughly every `--nemesis-interval n` seconds.

 For full docs, see `lein run test --help`.

 ## Design